 Whether you’re just breaking onto the wedding photography scene or you’ve already made a start, it’s important to remember weddings are a BIG responsibility.
 They are demanding (both physically and mentally), fast-paced, and highly unpredictable.
 However, most importantly, you only get one shot.
 There is no redo, so you have to be prepared.
-Also keep in mind this new guide for the photo editing work is now availalble.
 To ensure you have the proper gear when you set out, remember these important wedding photography equipment considerations.

 Most weddings take place indoors—and in most cases, dimly lit venues.
 This is an important aspect to remember when preparing your gear and during the shoot.
 While you may think you need every accessory under the sun for your camera, a few good lenses and multiple flash units will keep your photography options available no matter where you’re shooting.